15 Things to do in Montréal in Winter

 3. Underground City

 When it’s just too cold to walk outside you might want to adventure yourself in this huge underground maze.
-Known to locals as RÉSO, it’s a network of tunnels and stairs connecting shopping malls, metro stations, offices, schools, hotels, concert halls and other important buildings in the downtown area.
-The underground city is not an attraction per say but a convenient way to circulate indoors without ever having to step outside, especially during the harsh winter season.
+Known to locals as RÉSO, it’s a network of tunnels and stairs connecting shopping malls, metro stations, offices, schools, hotels, concert halls, and other important buildings in the downtown area.
+The underground city is not an attraction per se but a convenient way to circulate indoors without ever having to step outside, especially during the harsh winter season.

 4. Old Montréal